WPMedia/engine-theme-sdk/README.md

 ### How To Publish To Production

 1. After design qa and qa approval, make a pull request from the `rc` branch to the `master` branch.

-2. Version and publish as above
+2. Version and publish as above.
+Make sure you're using `stable` not `latest`.

 `npm version`